nguyenthanhvuh/nguyenthanhvuh/README.md

-🌱 I am an Associate Professor in [Computer Science](https://www.cs.gmu.edu) at George Mason University.
+🌱 I am an Associate Professor in [Computer Science](https://www.cs.gmu.edu) at George Mason University (GMU).
+I am also the Director of the Master's Program in Software Engineering at GMU.
  My [research](https://roars.dev) is in Formal Methods and Software Engineering.
 My current work focuses on the the formal analysis of software and AI systems.

  I received my Ph.D. in Computer Science from the [University of New Mexico-Albuquerque](https://cs.unm.edu) and completed a postdoc at the [University of Maryland-College Park](https://cs.umd.edu).
 Before joining Mason, I was at the [University of Nebraska-Lincoln](https://www.unl.edu).
 Outside of academia, I have worked at the [Naval Research Laboratory](https://www.nrl.navy.mil) and [Lockheed Martin](https://lockheedmartin.com/en-us/capabilities/research-labs/advanced-technology-labs.html).